diff_diff.TreatmentDoseShape#

 PanelProfileonly whentreatment_type == "continuous";Noneotherwise.
 Most fields are descriptive distributional context.profile_panel only sees the dose column, not the separate

 first_treatcolumnContinuousDiD.fit()consumes.
 In the canonicalContinuousDiDsetup (Callaway, Goodman-Bacon, Sant’Anna 2024) the doseD_iis time-invariant per unit (D_i = 0for never-treated,D_i > 0constant across all periods for treated unit i) andfirst_treatis a separate column the caller supplies — not derived from the dose column.
 Under that canonical setup, several profile-side facts on the dose column predictContinuousDiD.fit()outcomes:PanelProfile.has_never_treated == True(some unit has dose 0 in every period).
-Predicts the estimator’sP(D=0) > 0requirement under bothcontrol_group="never_treated"andcontrol_group="not_yet_treated"(Remark 3.1 lowest-dose-as-control not yet implemented), because the canonical setup tiesfirst_treat == 0toD_i == 0.
-Failure means no never-treated controls exist on the dose column; see routing notes below.PanelProfile.treatment_varies_within_unit == False(per-unit full-path dose constancy on the dose column).
+Predicts the estimator’sP(D=0) > 0requirement under the defaultcontrol_group="never_treated"/control_group="not_yet_treated"(the canonical setup tiesfirst_treat == 0toD_i == 0).
+When it isFalse,control_group="lowest_dose"(Remark 3.1) is the route — the lowest-dose group becomes the comparison (needs a mass point at the minimum dose) — so failure of (1) no longer rulesContinuousDiDout; see routing notes below.PanelProfile.treatment_varies_within_unit == False(per-unit full-path dose constancy on the dose column).
 This IS the actual fit-time gate, matchingContinuousDiD.fit()’sdf.groupby(unit)[dose].nunique() > 1rejection at line 222-228; holds regardless offirst_treat.TruerulesContinuousDiDout — for graded-adoption panels with dose changes useHeterogeneousAdoptionDiD.PanelProfile.is_balanced == True.
 Actual fit-time gate (continuous_did.py:329-338); notfirst_treat-dependent.Absence of the

 duplicate_unit_time_rowsalert.
 The precompute path silently resolves duplicate(unit, time)cells via last-row-wins (continuous_did.py:818-823); not a fit-time raise.
 The agent must deduplicate before fit becauseContinuousDiDwill otherwise overwrite silently.treatment_dose.dose_min > 0(over non-zero doses).
 PredictsContinuousDiD.fit()’s strictly-positive-treated- dose requirement (raisesValueErroron negative dose forfirst_treat > 0units,continuous_did.py:287-294).
 Failure means some treated units have negative dose; see routing notes below.